influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/grouping-data.md

 ![Group by CPU](/img/flux/grouping-data-set.png)

 ### Group by time
-Admittedly, grouping data by the `_time` column isn't incredibly useful, but for the sake of demonstration, it illustrates well how grouping changes the structure of your data.
+Grouping data by the `_time` column is a good illustration of how grouping changes the structure of your data.

 ```js
 dataSet